oscar-franzen/alona/README.md

                                   is to autodetect if a header is present or not.
 Default: auto -m, --nomito                    Exclude mitochondrial genes from analysis.
+  --hvg [seurat|brennecke]        Method to use for identifying highly
+                                  variable genes.Default: seurat
-  --hvg INTEGER                   Number of top highly variable genes to use.
+  --hvg_n INTEGER                 Number of top highly variable genes to use.
                                   Default: 1000
   --nn_k INTEGER                  k in the nearest neighbour search.
 Default:
                                   10